 Gerbils (Gerbillinae) are naturally found in the sandy plains of Africa, Asia and the Middle East.
 They are small rodents that come in a variety of colours and make great pets due to their intelligence and social nature.
 Gerbils are generally diurnal animals (active during the day), constructing deep, dark, underground burrows.
 They may be easily trained if handled well from an early age.
+The Mongolian gerbil Meriones unguiculatus are the most common variety kept as pets.

-Gerbils may live for up to 3-4 years.
+Longevity: Gerbils may live for up to 3-4 years.